 - To serve, arrange the couscous on the outer edge of a large serving platter and make a well in the center.
-Pour the vegetable mixture in the center, then sprinkle with the garnishes.
-Let each guest place a mound of couscous on his or her dinner plate and top it with the vegetable mixture.
+Pour the vegetable mixture in the center, then sprinkle with the garnishes and serve.

 You can substitute quinoa for the couscous.
 It will be less authentic, but no matter—it will be delicious, and also gluten free.